Fixed versus adjustable rate loans

-With a fixed-rate loan, your payment remains the same for the life of your loan.
-The portion allocated to your principal (the amount you borrowed) goes up, however, the amount you pay in interest will go down in the same amount.
-Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
-But generally monthly payments for your fixed-rate mortgage will increase very little.
+With a fixed-rate loan, your payment never changes for the entire duration of your mortgage.
+The portion allocated for principal (the actual loan amount) will go up, but your interest payment will go down in the same amount.
+Your property taxes may go up (or rarely, down), and your insurance rates might vary as well.
+For the most part payment amounts for your fixed-rate loan will be very stable.

-Borrowers might choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose these types of loans because interest rates are low and they want to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to help you lock in a fixed-rate at a good rate.
+You might choose a fixed-rate loan in order to lock in a low rate.
+People choose these types of loans because interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can help you lock in a fixed-rate at the best rate currently available.
 Call America's Home Loans at 701.222.0100 for details.

-Adjustable Rate Mortgages — ARMs, come in a great number of varieties.
-ARMs are generally adjusted every six months, based on various indexes.
+There are many kinds of Adjustable Rate Mortgages.
+ARMs are normally adjusted every six months, based on various indexes.

-ARMs usually start out at a very low rate that may increase as the loan ages.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is set for three or five years.
+ARMs most often have the lowest, most attractive rates toward the beginning.
+They usually provide that interest rate for an initial period that varies greatly.
+You've likely heard of 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
 After this period it adjusts every year.
-These types of loans are fixed for a certain number of years (3 or 5), then adjust after the initial period.
-These loans are often best for borrowers who expect to move within three or five years.
-These types of adjustable rate programs benefit people who plan to move before the initial lock expires.
+These types of loans are fixed for a number of years (3 or 5), then they adjust.
+Loans like this are best for borrowers who anticipate moving within three or five years.
+These types of ARMs most benefit people who plan to move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at 701.222.0100.
 It's our job to answer these questions and many others, so we're happy to help!